elixirgardens1/listings_new/README.md

 ## Add/Edit Skus [[top]](https://github.com/daveswaves/listings_new#listings)

 The skus get added by clicking the listing's `add/edit` button ('Skus' column).
-The skus with checkboxes, that appear in the pop up, show the skus that have already been added.
+The skus with checkboxes, that appear in the pop-up, show the skus that have already been added.
 The 3 skus in this example tally with the 'ids' (ebay platform) on the previous screenshots.

 ![Image of Skus add/edit](docs/img/skus_add_edit.webp)